National Disability Advocacy Program (NDAP)

 - People with disability have access to effective disability advocacy that promotes, protects and ensures their full and equal enjoyment of all human rights enabling community participation.

-The target group for advocacy support provided by NDAP agencies, as required under section 8 of the DSA, consists of people with disability that:
+The target group for advocacy support provided by NDAP agencies, as required under section 8 of the Disability Services Act 1986 (DSA), consists of people with disability that:

 - ‘is attributable to an intellectual, psychiatric, sensory or physical impairment or a combination of such impairments;